xiaopenghong/xiaopenghong.github.io/_pages/about.md

 {: .notice--info}
 * My current research interests include the deep learning technology and other machine learning methods, especially their applications in multi-modal learning, affective computing, intelligent medical examination, and human-computer interaction, and so forth.
 Global media have reported my research including MIT Technology Review and Daily Mail.
 {: .notice--success}
 * I am a member of IEEE and CCF.
-I have been invited to review papers for a group of journals, such as IEEE TPAMI, Springer IJCV, IEEE TIP, TNNLS, Cybernetics, CSVT, and TMM, and conferences like CVPR, ICCV, ECCV, and ACM MM, etc.
+I have been invited to review papers for a group of journals, such as IEEE TPAMI, Springer IJCV, IEEE TIP, TNNLS, T Cybernetics, TCSVT, TAFFC, and TMM, and conferences like CVPR, ICCV, ECCV, and ACM MM, etc.
 {: .notice--info}

 # Recent News